buhrmi/buhrmi/README.md

 ### Join the pre-alpha

-[Sign up now](https://testing.shitcoinsociety.com) for the pre-alpha of Shitcoin Society platform.

 Are you an aspiring blockchain or DLT developer?
+Integration expert?
 Web developer?
 Broker?

+[Sign up now](https://testing.shitcoinsociety.com) for the pre-alpha of Shitcoin Society platform.
 Give our platform a test-drive and [reach out](mailto:buhrmi@shitcoinsociety.com) if you'd like to collaborate.
+We're always looking for exciting new projects to integrate with for our global launch.

 ## Open Source